C-bowman/inference-tools/docs/source/getting_started.rst

 As this problem has six free parameters, the resulting posterior distribution is six-dimensional, so we cannot visualise it directly.
-Instead, we can produce a 'matrix plot' of the posterior, which shows all possible 1D and 2D marginal distributions, using the :code:`matrix_plot` method:
+Instead, we can produce a 'matrix plot' of the posterior, which shows all possible 1D and 2D marginal distributions, using the ``matrix_plot`` method:

 .. code-block:: python